VC-Dev-Eng/Virtucent-WebApp/README.md

 - [ ] As a user, I'd like to get the actual rate already deducted by 1% from the actual API rate.
 - [ ] As a user I would like to see $7 fee.
 - [ ] As a user, I'd like to convert NZD to IDR.
+- [ ] As a user I wanted to be able to see the interface from my mobile phone.

 # Stretch
 - [ ] As a user I'd like to see a conversion from IDR to NZD.